chaun14/romm-client/README.md

 # RomM Client

-Electron app that plugs into the [RomM](https://github.com/rommapp/romm) API to provide a desktop experience for launching emulators with synced ROMs and save data.
+Electron app for Linux (Appimage) & Windows that plugs into the [RomM](https://github.com/rommapp/romm) API to provide a desktop experience for launching emulators with synced ROMs and save data.

 ## Disclaimer